Nima-Khodabandelou/Notes/README.md

 	    public static void main (String args[])
 	    {
 		Employee emp = new Employee(105, 22, "Vikas", "Delhi");
-		System.out.println("ID: "+emp.id+" Name:"+emp.name+" age:"+emp.age+" address: "+emp.address);
+		System.out.println("ID: "+emp.id+" Name:"+emp.name+" age:"+
+		emp.age+" address: "+emp.address);
 	    }
       }
 ##
 - advantages of passing this into method instead of current class object

       this is final -> cannot be assigned to any new value whereas current class object might not be final.

       this can be used in the synchronized block.
 ##
 - Inheritance

       code reusability -> sub-class need not to redefine method of super-class unless it needs to provide specific implementation.

       Runtime polymorphism -> simulate inheritance with real-time objects -> makes OOPs more realistic.

       provides data hiding -> super-class can hide data from sub-class.